KevinWang15/yamledit/README.md

   marshal (YAML semantics: last wins).
 This changes bytes but not meaning.
 * **Booleans normalize on edit.** A key you edit with `SetScalarBool` (or via JSON Patch) will render as bare `true`/ `false` even if previously quoted.
 Unrelated booleans remain untouched.
+* **No global re‑encode.** If surgery and scoped rewrites are not possible, `Marshal` returns an error instead of reformatting the whole document.
+All rewrites are per‑key/sequence, using recorded bounds.
+* **Sequence append/delete supported.** Scalar arrays can be appended to or truncated surgically; complex reorders may still be unsupported and will error rather than churn bytes.

 ---